-Analytical procedures and release norms are compiled in conjunction with wheat breeders, millers, and bakers to ensure market-directed and quality-driven wheat production in the interest of wheat producers and processors.
+Analytical procedures and release norms are compiled in conjunction with representatives of wheat breeders, producers, millers, bakers and storage companies to ensure market-directed and quality-driven wheat production in the interest of wheat producers and processors.

 Release norms use cultivars as biological quality standards to provide a frame of reference against which new breeding lines are evaluated.
 Only cultivars that are successfully grown commercially and possess acceptable agronomical and quality characteristics may be considered as biological quality standards.